oSharpey/cyber-obsidian/year-2/IRSM/Lecture-3.md

 	- Political activists

-## Adverary model of Cyber crime
+## Adversary model of Cyber crime
+- Once you become a target, an attacker will find a way in
+- When we calculate risk, no matter how you build up a system, once you become a target there will be a way in

+## Types of Cyber crime
-- Once
+- cyber emabled crimes
+	- Traditional types of crimes that have been transformed with the use of tech